 Learning styles and teaching expectations can vary from culture to culture.
 At La Trobe, we offer assistance throughout your study to help you to learn the academic expectations of Australian universities.
-You can also access our Student Development Advising Program for guidance on how to make the most use of university resources.

 In Australia, universities expect you to learn in a certain manner and adjusting to this style can present a challenge for some students.